Bowarc/lumin/readme.md

 - [x] Client can tell daemon to add and remove backgrounds
 - [x] Better ux with [egui notify](https://github.com/ItsEthra/egui-notify)
 - [ ] Daemon informs the client of the currently playing backgrounds when client connects
-- [ ] Daemon never crashes
+- [x] Daemon never crashes (well, sort of.. due to how explorer and windows works, the daemon has to restart in some cases, so i make the client somewhat smart with daemon crashes)
-- [ ] Daemon tels the client whenever it gets into a critical or client retated error.
+- [ ] Daemon tells the client whenever it gets into a critical or client retated error.
 - [ ] Daemon handles mpv process cleanly (no phantom processes)
 - [ ] Daemon logs it's actions
 - [ ] Multiple animated backgrounds